aptech/docs/docs/CR-csrcolcsrlin.rst

     r = csrlin;
     c = csrcol;

-    //Clear the program input/output window
+    // Clear the program input/output window
     cls;

-    //Re-position the cursor to its location before the program
+    // Re-position the cursor to its location before the program
-    //input/output window was cleared
+    // input/output window was cleared
     locate r,c;

 In this example the screen is cleared without